 Now, you won’t see many of those ads, because companies have realized: most people are conditioned to ignore them.

 We Don’t Want to Be Sold to.
 Period.

 Companies know this, which is why you’ll find that adverts now have a message that resonates with people.
 Create something that will make people pause…and feel something…and you’ve just created an advert that will spread.

-For example, Facebook sales posts might have a photograph of a couple on their wedding day, laughing.
+For example, in Facebook sales posts, you might come across a photograph of a couple on their wedding day, captured in a moment of laughter as they reminisce through their wedding photo books.
 Or a close up of the most adorable pug you have ever seen.
 Maybe even a short video clip of a flower opening up in the sunshine.